Want to learn new ways to make extra money?

 Join the family to get updates from us and tons of cool freebies:

-Regardless of your goals — to pay off student loans, save for the future, or support a recently-developed bar-hopping habit — every student wants to know how to make money in college.
+Regardless of your goals (paying off student loans, saving for the future, or supporting a recently developed bar-hopping habit), every student wants to know how to make money in college.

 Many students want to save money in college, but they lack the initiative to make it happen.